Last Updated on

 - Repeat the process

 In the early days, feel free to rely on all the modules out there.
-Once you get to an advance level and know how to work with the built-in modules, maybe you will write your own custom functionality.
+Once you get to an advanced level and know how to work with the built-in modules, maybe you will write your own custom functionality.
 But most importantly, practice and build a lot of stuff.

 Practice and build a lot of projects